summary

 AI Summary

-This bill amends Section 103D-303 of the Hawaii Revised Statutes to modify procurement debriefing procedures.
-Specifically, the bill restricts procurement officers from disclosing a competing offeror's full proposal or detailed evaluation scores during a debriefing requested by a non-selected offeror, with the exception of a summary of scores.
-The bill allows for full disclosure of proposals and evaluation scores only after any potential protest has been resolved and the contract has been executed.
+This bill amends Section 103D-303 of the Hawaii Revised Statutes to modify the rules around procurement debriefings.
+Specifically, it restricts procurement officers from disclosing a competing offeror's full proposal or detailed evaluation scores during a debriefing requested by a non-selected offeror.
+The bill allows only a summary of scores to be shared during the initial debriefing.
+Full disclosure of a competing offeror's proposal and complete evaluation scores will be permitted only after any protests have been resolved and the contract has been officially executed.
 Non-selected offerors can still request a debriefing within three working days after a contract is awarded, and they retain the right to file a written protest within five working days after the debriefing is completed.
-The purpose of this legislation appears to be protecting the confidentiality of competing proposals during the procurement process while still maintaining transparency and allowing for appropriate review.
-The bill is set to take effect on January 1, 2491, which is likely a typographical error and should probably read 2024 or another more near-term year.
+The bill is set to take effect on January 1, 2491, and does not impact any rights, penalties, or proceedings that existed before its effective date.

 Committee Categories